miguellopezbecona/Migration-Profiler/README.md

 echo "0" | sudo tee /proc/sys/kernel/perf_event_paranoid > /dev/null
 ```

-Some Linux systems may also require having the enviroment variable `LD_LIBRATY_PATH` defined with a path that includes the self directory, being the simplest way to solve it:
+Some Linux systems may also require having the enviroment variable `LD_LIBRARY_PATH` defined with a path that includes the self directory, being the simplest way to solve it:
 ```bash
 export LD_LIBRARY_PATH=.
 ```